 - Morrie Wolfman, President, Sanderson Harold Co., Downsview, ON

-Without the visionary pioneer group who laid the foundation, we would not have the effective national association of today.
-The CKCA celebrated its 35th anniversary in 2003.
+Without the visionary pioneer group who laid the foundation in 1968, we would not have the effective national association of today.
+The CKCA celebrates its 50th anniversary in 2018.

 It was recommended to them by the government that they talk to three organizations, one of which was the Canadian Lumbermen’s Association (CLA).
 That fall they had two meetings with J.F.
 McCracken, Assistant Executive Director, CLA, and asked him to submit an operational proposal for their consideration, to include structure, finance and program.